There are qualitative data collections (usually in paper form) residing in Special Collections archives, regional archives and museums across the UK.

 - Dennis Marsden and Brian Jackson, amongst others.

-The 37 collections are all fully catalogued in Discover.
+The Pioneers collection in QualiBank provides online access to some studies.
 For more details see the International Journal of Social Research Methodology, Theory and Practice Special Issue on Celebrating Classic Sociology: Pioneers of Contemporary British Qualitative Research which offers a fascinating insight into the dynamics, politics and realities of doing social research in the 1950s and 60s.

 - British Library Sound Archive: The British Library's oral history collections cover a wide range of subject areas such as British colonialism, religion, the history of medicine, industry, politics, the arts, women's history and Jewish history.
 Recordings from a programme of thematic life story recordings are available under the National Life Stories.